jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Moments later you awaken in a new reality.
 You have no clue what happened.
 Your air bags definitely deployed, you know that because the white bags are all around you.
 You look around in a haze.
 Farm fresh peaches are everywhere, what a waste is your first conscious thought.
 What is your next?
 What should happen next after a car crash?

 Remember this moment.
 It's not a talking-point on a television show.
 It's not a zinger in a debate.
 Every day thousands of people get into a terrible car crash.
-And it's been happening for over 100 years as Left and Right have been in power inside government and business, and still we don't know what to do when it happens to us today.
+And it's been happening for over 100 years as Left and Right have been in power inside government and business and still we don't know what to do when it happens to us today.

 We'll return to this moment as we learn more about Techvolution and how believing in this new philosophy will improve your everyday life tremendously.
 It might even safe it too.